ampproject/amphtml/extensions/amp-autocomplete/amp-autocomplete.md

 via click, tap, keyboard navigation or accepting typeahead.
-It also fires the `select` event if a user keyboard navigates to an item and Tabs away from the input field. `event` contains the `value` attribute value of the selected element, which usually is a string.
+It also fires the `select` event if a user keyboard navigates to an item and Tabs away from the input field. `event` contains the `value` attribute value of the selected element which is its textual representation (e.g., value of data-value).

-If you'd like the `event` value to contain an entire object, you should add `data-json={{objToJson}}` to your suggestion template.
-This causes the rendered element to have a `data-json` data attribute with a JSON string representation of the corresponding object.
+`event` may also contain the entire object in the `valueAsObject` field, if the suggestion template contains `data-json={{objToJson}}`.
+This causes the rendered element to have a `data-json` data attribute with a JSON string representation of the corresponding object, which is then made available in the `valueAsObject` field of the `event`.

 Example: